Alejogb1/job-board/blog-data/what-causes-the-typeerror-in-the-assertnodifference-test.md

 id: "what-causes-the-typeerror-in-the-assertnodifference-test"
 ---

-Alright, let’s tackle this `TypeError` within `assert_no_difference` tests.
+, let’s tackle this `TypeError` within `assert_no_difference` tests.
 I’ve certainly bumped into this one a few times across various projects, and it usually boils down to some predictable discrepancies in how we’re handling data types or attempting comparisons.
 It’s a frustrating error, no doubt, but let’s dissect it so it becomes something you can quickly debug in the future.

-Fundamentally, the `assert_no_difference` test, particularly in the context of something like testing database or object state transitions, relies on the ability to perform an *equality* comparison between two values or states *after* a given operation.
+Fundamentally, the `assert_no_difference` test, particularly in the context of something like testing database or object state transitions, relies on the ability to perform an _equality_ comparison between two values or states _after_ a given operation.
 The core issue arises when the comparison logic encounters values of incompatible types, triggering a `TypeError`.
 Think of it as trying to add an apple and a car – the operation is just nonsensical.

 My past experiences, especially within large systems handling complex data, have shown me the typical culprits are often related to one of these three things: